 This summary provides a brief overview of information contained elsewhere in this prospectus and the documents we incorporate by reference.
 It does not contain all of the information you should consider before making an investment decision.
-You should read this entire prospectus and the documents incorporated by reference, including our Annual Report on Form 10-K for the year ended December 31, 2014 (including the section entitled "Risk Factors" therein) and our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2015 and June 30, 2015, before making an investment decision.
+You should read this entire prospectus and the documents incorporated by reference, including our Annual Report on Form 10-K for the year ended December 31, 2014 (including the section entitled "Risk Factors" therein) before making an investment decision.